Workout Routine Glutes

 Box jumps are an explosive plyometric exercise that engages the glutes, quads, and calves.
 To perform box jumps, start by standing in front of a sturdy box or platform.
 Bend your knees, swing your arms back, and then use the power in your legs to propel yourself onto the box, landing with both feet simultaneously.
 Make sure to land softly and maintain a stable position before stepping back down.
 Box jumps can be modified by adjusting the height of the box or using a lower platform for beginners.

-See also Workout Routine Calorie Calculator
+See also Workout Routines App

 Jump Squats